dcooman/TidyData/CodeBook.md

 4. A new column, study_group, was added to reference to which study group each subject belonged.

-5. The final dataset inluces only the average for each combination of subject_id and activity.
+5. The final dataset includes only the average for each combination of subject_id and activity.

 ###Citation